Contact: Public Awareness Office

 Annual Conference - American Library Association

 The American Library Association (ALA), the oldest and largest library association in the world, holds its Annual Conference & Exhibition each summer.
-Thousands of librarians and library staff, educators, writers, publishers, Friends of libraries, trustees, special guests, and exhibitors attend the conference to participate in the ongoing transformation of libraries and to network.
-With around 2,000 scheduled events of which more than 500 are programs, discussions, sessions, and in-depth facilitated and informal conversations, attendees engage in a wide range of library-related topics including digital content, e-books, technology in libraries, innovation, books and authors, transformation, leadership, library advocacy, community engagement, library marketing, library remodeling and construction, government policy, teaching and learning, and more.
-Leading institutions and offices provide key policy, research, and other updates.
+As the world's biggest library event, it brings together up to 25,000 librarians and library staff, educators, writers, publishers, Friends of libraries, trustees, special guests and exhibitors to engage and participate in the ongoing transformation of libraries and to network.
+With around 2,500 scheduled events of which more than 500 are programs, discussions, sessions and in-depth facilitated and informal conversations, attendees engage in a wide range of library- and professional development-related topics, including: the changing the role of libraries; library futures and how they reflect/integrate societal trends; community engagement; the impact of school libraries on academic success; diversity, equity and inclusion in the profession and in library services; ebook lending and usability; new technologies; privacy; leadership; services for makers; library advocacy; government policy and legislation; and best practices.
+Leading institutions and offices provide key policy, research and other updates.

-More than 750 exhibiting companies feature the latest in books, digital products including online services and software, furniture, and other materials vital to today's libraries and librarians.
+More than 800 exhibiting companies showcase the latest in books and digital products including online services and software, furniture and other products vital to today's libraries and librarians.
 ALA units highlight a range of aspects of the profession and the association.
-Poster sessions in the exhibit hall offer individual libraries or librarians the chance to share graphic representation of current research, programs, and creative solutions to library issues.
+Poster sessions in the exhibit hall offer individual libraries or librarians the chance to share graphic representation of current research, programs and creative solutions to library issues.
 The exhibit hall also offers dozens of author-related and other events, with special pavilions and stages.
+Four author stages feature topics from cooking and graphic novels to romance and the latest "Book Buzz."
+Authors come from the “big 5” publishing houses and a wide range of indie houses.
+More than 750 authors participate in dozens of events, including ARC (Advance Reading Copy) and autographing sessions.
+Special subject pavilions are sprinkled throughout the exhibit hall, giving attendees an opportunity to focus on categories including government services, library schools, international publishing and university presses.
+The Gaming, Maker, Zine and Mobile App pavilions give attendees hands-on opportunities to explore emerging trends.